-There are steps a business owner can take to protect his personal assets from a business disaster.
+If you are a business owner there are steps you can take for protecting your personal assets from a business disaster.
 It is best if these steps are taken when the business is started.

-- Protecting Your Personal Assets From a Business Disaster.
-Only one spouse should be a director.
+- Only one spouse should be a director.
 Limit family exposure to risk.
 Directors are responsible for any outstanding source deductions, GST and provincial tax.

-- Protecting Your Personal Assets From a Business Disaster.
-Be loyal to the business’s statutory creditors.
+- Be loyal to the business’s statutory creditors.
 Always pay statutory debt on time.
 Statutory debt owing is a personal liability of directors.

-- Protecting Your Personal Assets From a Business Disaster.
-Avoid giving personal guarantees to suppliers or a landlord.
+- Avoid giving personal guarantees to suppliers or a landlord.
 In some cases such as dealing with a bank you must give a personal guarantee or you will not get the loan.
 In many cases simply stating that a personal guarantee in not available will suffice.

 - Have only the corporation borrow funds from the bank.
 Don’t allow the bank to lend the money to you personally.
 Structuring the debt this way will mean that if the business fails the bank will be paid funds from the sale of the business assets first and will only look to your personal assets if there is a shortfall after liquidating the business assets.

 - If a family member lends money to the business that person should take back security for the loans.
 The security documents and the registration of the documents must be done by a lawyer.
-This way, if the business fails the family member will get paid ahead of unsecured creditors.
+This way, if the business fails the family member will get paid ahead of unsecured creditors thus protecting personal assets from a business disaster.

 - Have a plan for a successor for the business.
 A strong business must have a strong succession plan so the business can carry on or be sold when the owner decides to retire.